SrGaabriel/lapis/README.md

 # ✏️ lapis

-A minimal, lightweight Language Server Protocol (LSP) framework in Lean 4.
+A Language Server Protocol (LSP) framework in Lean 4.

 This is just a scaffold for building language servers in Lean 4.
 It provides the core LSP protocol handling, a virtual file system (VFS) for managing text documents, and utilities for common LSP tasks.